Cairns Tour – Night Walk in the Cairns Botanic Gardens – Photography and Nature Tour

 A chorus of frog croaks, cricket chirps and cicada buzzes welcomes you as the rainforest comes to life at night.

 The tour will introduce you to the much-loved White-lipped tree frog, Northern stony creek frogs and many other species of amphibians.
 For those who like spiders, there are many that can be seen on the tour such as Net-casting spiders, Garden orb-weavers and Huntsmans.
 For people not a fan of the spiders, they will be relieved to know that they are usually happily weaving their webs or sitting on tree-trunks out of range.
 Most of these animals only come out at night and therefore are generally unseen by most people.

-Other animals that can be seen on a Let’s Go Buggin Night Walk include Micro-bats, Papuan frogmouth birds, Striped possums, Speckled flying foxes, Cicadas, Crickets, Longicorn beetles and even Pademelons and Echidnas.
+Other animals that can be seen on a Let’s Go Buggin Night Walk include Micro-bats, Papuan frogmouth birds, Striped possums, Speckled flying foxes, Crickets, Longicorn beetles, Stick Insects, Moths, Pythons, Bandicoots and even Pademelons and Echidnas.

 The tours offer a great opportunity for photographers who would love to just ‘go to’ that spot to capture amazing photographs of some nocturnal critters.

 We commence our walk of discovery immediately after our safety briefing at the meeting point.
 Depending on the season we will adapt the walking route to see what is around at that time of year.
 There are a number of host plants that are habitats for our most regularly seen critters.
 I will also try and incorporate any individual interests.